Ranjhana/Corona-escape/README.md

  Mobile

     Escape: Senatize your phone as till now it was only beneficial and if not used with proper care you denitely will end up in danger.
 So senatize it frequently.
 Keep track of uses when you have used it with or without senatize hand.

+ Habit #7
+ Sitting where ever you get place

+    Esccape:
+    definitely this need to end.
+Try to avoid sitting in public places and others home, shops etc.